kengibson1111/go-stdlib/README.md

 * newencoder - this streams a string to a base32 value.

+## encoding/base64

+* package - basic encode/decode sample.

+* decode - shows how to decode a base64-encoded value to it's original string value.

+* encode - shows how to encode a string value to base64.

+* newencoder - this streams a string to a base64 value.

 ## encoding/gob

 * basic - shows how to use basic functionality.
 In this sample, you have to imagine one type